crossplane/crossplane/docs/concepts/composition.md

 Managed Resources are created, updated or deleted accordingly.

 You can add multiple Compositions for each XRD, and choose which should be used when XRs are created.
-This allows a Composition to act like a "class of service"
-- for example you could configure one Composition for each environment you support, such as production, staging, and development.
+This allows a Composition to act like a class of service - for example you could configure one Composition for each environment you support, such as production, staging, and development.

 A basic `Composition` for the above `XPostgreSQLInstance` might look like this: